-Lifetime mortgage criteria will vary from one lender to the next, but those that are common across most providers are:
+Lifetime mortgage criteria varies from one lender to the next, but usually include:

 All applicants must be fifty-five or over

-You will need to own outright, or have a mortgaged property worth a minimum of £70,000
+You need to own outright, or have a mortgaged property worth £70,000+

 The property must be your main or only residential home, you cannot use a buy-to-let investment property, for example

-If you have an outstanding mortgage on your home, this will usually need to be cleared using the lifetime mortgage loan
+Any outstanding mortgage on your home will usually need to be cleared using the lifetime mortgage

 You'll typically need to borrow at least £10,000

-Restrictions on the type of property you own - for example, some lenders won’t accept listed property, sheltered accommodation or properties above, next to, or opposite commercial premises
+Restrictions on the type of property - listed buildings, sheltered accommodation or properties above, next to, or opposite commercial premises are not always accepted

-Restrictions on the property location - for example, some lenders will only provide lifetime mortgages for those applicants living on UK mainland
+Restrictions on the property location - some lenders only allow property on UK mainland